 11. How can I decrease the latency between the recursive server I run and a root server?

-First, we believe you should carefully consider whether your truly need to be closer to (more) root servers.
+First, you should carefully consider whether your truly need to be closer to (more) root servers.
 Analyze the traffic leaving your recursive name server for queries that are sent to root name servers.
 If you see more traffic than expected, you may be able to fix your applications or network configurations, so they don’t need to query the root so often.
 Use programs like the Unix dig utility to measure actual latencies.
-If at least a handful of root servers are within 100 milliseconds, we believe that should generally be sufficient.
+If at least a handful of root servers are within 100 milliseconds, that should generally be sufficient.
 The vast majority of DNS queries should be getting answered from the cache of the local recursive DNS server.

 Use tools such as traceroute to explore the network path between your recursive server and the set of root servers.
 If you find something that doesn’t make sense (such as routing through far away locations) ask your ISP if the routing can be adjusted.